-Ceramic coating is the latest and best thing in car care, but it causes a lot of confusion.
-In this guide we aim to answer questions and misconceptions about ceramic sealants and nano-coatings.
+Ceramic coating is the latest and best thing, but it can cause confusion.
+In this guide, we answer questions and misconceptions about ceramic sealants.

 1. What is a ceramic sealant coating?

 A ceramic sealant is a paint protection product which cures into a layer of hard ceramic which is only a few molecules thick.